NAHJ's Adelante Leadership Academy

 This program is for NAHJ members; you can join at NAHJ.org.

-While several leadership initiatives exist nationwide, none cater specifically to the unique challenges and opportunities facing Latine journalists.
-The NAHJ Adelante Academy’s ¡PRESENTE!
-Leadership Program is uniquely curated for Latine.
+While several leadership initiatives exist nationwide, none cater specifically to the unique opportunities and challenges facing Latino/a/e/x journalists.

 - A lack of existing resources and support for retention and advancement into leadership and executive roles.